dhelkey/cpq_tools/README.md

 # Package cpq_tools

-A collection of Python utilities, intended for California Perinatal/Maternal Quality Care Collaborative use.
+A collection of Python utilities, intended for California Perinatal/Maternal Quality Care Collaborative data processing and

 Tools simplify analysis processing tasks, and are designed to